hapax/hapax.github.io/assets/teaching.md

 I know because that was my experience in high school.
 I was not a natural symbol manipulator, so maths bored me senseless.

-Let me illustrate with a snapshot of the scrubland.
+Let me give you a snapshot of the scrubland.
-Here are some calculus exercises from a popular Australian textbook.
+These calculus exercises are taken from a popular Australian textbook.
 Calculus is, without exaggeration, one of the great landmarks of human thought.
 What does the textbook make of it?